jagtalon/chatmail/www/src/index.md

 - Donate to [Delta Chat](https://delta.chat/en/contribute) as well if you can!

 ## News

+#### February 13, 2025 (Bush warblers start singing in the mountains)

+Just my luck!
+After moving to a new VPS, [UDN](https://www.urdn.com.ua) went down so we're back on [Tornado VPS](https://tornadovps.com/).
+Sorry for the long downtime.

 #### February 12, 2025 (Bush warblers start singing in the mountains)